awslabs/service-workbench-on-aws/docs/README.md

 ### Prerequisites

-+ Service Workbench [source code](https://github.com/awslabs/service-workbench-on-aws/tags) must be downloaded on your local machine.
++ Service Workbench [source code](https://github.com/awslabs/service-workbench-on-aws/tags) must be downloaded to your local machine.
 For information on downloading the Service Workbench source code, read [Service Workbench Installation Guide](/docs/Service_Workbench_Installation_Guide.pdf).
 + Go to the **docs** directory under Service Workbench folder.

 You can download the PDF versions of other guides using the links provided [here](https://github.com/awslabs/service-workbench-on-aws/blob/mainline/README.md).